 - Global market risks are beginning to be priced in after ten years

-- Corporate tax cuts were a catalyst behind the latest run-up of U.S Equities, but they have been trumped by the countless absurd acts by the President, economic or otherwise
+- Corporate tax cuts were a catalyst behind the latest run-up of U.S Equities, but other headwinds in the market are at play.

 - Q3 Earnings have been good, but the outlook by major companies is softening

 By, Bill Herrmann, Founder and CEO of Wilshire Phoenix

 U.S Equity Markets were slammed last week in a sell-off that began on October 10th.
 The S&P 500, the most popular market gauge, fell more than 4% on the week, which is proving to be the worst October in a decade.

 Where is this sell-off suddenly coming from?

 Only a few weeks ago, news outlets still used popular narratives around strong fundamentals and a booming economy.

 Admittedly, corporate tax cuts and the prospect of the repatriation of funds to U.S based global companies from overseas could be argued catalysts.
 But, those potential catalysts have been trumped by other headwinds in the market.

 What else could be at play?
 Here are a few possibilities…